jcomellas/ex_hl7/README.md

 ## Example

 This is a basic example of a pre-authorization request with referral to another provider (`RQA^I08`) that shows how to use the parser.
-For more information, please check the rest of the sections below.
+For more information, please check the rest of the sections above.

 ```elixir
 defmodule Authorizer do